Classroom Etiquette For School Students

-- Working alone and in groups requires separate skills.
+- Working alone and collaborating in groups require separate skills.
 Working alone requires your child to be independent and creative.
 This will teach her to be self-sufficient.
 Working in groups and pairs needs her to invite opinions, accept suggestions and be inclusive of the ideas other than her own.
 This practice will teach her to be a good team member, appreciate team effort and develop team-building skills.

 6. Being punctual and ensuring attendance

 - Punctuality shows that your child values others’ time.
-Turning in homework and test papers on time prove how well she can manage her time.
+Turning in homework and test papers on time proves how well she can manage her time.
 It requires her to plan time well-ahead of deadlines and adhere to time schedules.

 7. Being prepared and organised

 - Preparation is essential for consistent good performance.
-It requires your child to have a good grasp of the assigned work and do the required ground work.
+It requires your child to have a good grasp of the assigned work and do the required groundwork.
 This will include reading articles, making models, drawing diagrams and creating slides for presentations.

-- Organised work =Organised mind.
-This means that when your child’s work is organised her thoughts are organised.
+- Organised work = organised mind.
+This means that when your child’s work is organised, her thoughts are organised.
 An organised mind is peaceful and does not make careless mistakes.
 Start with showing her how she can keep her study area and school bag well organised and neat.
 The ability to schedule her work by allotting time for homework, studying and extra reading will help her manage her work schedules in her professional career later.

-Your help is invaluable not only to your child but also to her teachers.
+Your guidance is invaluable not only to your child but also to her teachers.
 It assists them in monitoring her progress and helping her achieve her best in academics.
 Start today!
 Establishing proper classroom etiquette is well within your child’s reach with you by her side.